 Remains is a collective of works that investigate the issues around the exumation of human remains in the context of the archaeology and the museum.

 Portrait in nineteen bags, part of this research, is a conceptual artwork that investigates the representation of human remains in science and the museum.
 It is a single artwork made up of twenty photographs arranged in a grid.
-There are three versions, one, above is designed for screen viewing only, whilst version one is a large gallery piece with each photograph in a box frame and arranged in a grid on the wall, and the third piece has each image mounted on an archaeological planning board (A1 in size).
+There are three versions, one, above, is designed for screen viewing only, whilst version 1 is a large gallery piece with each photograph in a box frame and arranged in a grid on the wall, and the third piece (version 2) has each image mounted on an archaeological planning board (A1 in size).

 The following is the oesteologist’s report on the remians;

 Completeness: 98%; Complete skeleton.